EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 Do extremes and things like jealousy and suffering seem like normal parts of the terrain?

-What do I think of the idea that relationship dynamics are opportunities for me to get to know myself, and where I stray?
-What about the idea that they can feel collaborative and inspiring?
+What do I think of the idea that relationship dynamics are opportunities for me to get to know myself?
+Where I'm on uncertain ground, where I stray, where I lean in or criticize too much.
+What about the idea they can feel collaborative and inspiring?

 ·How does sexual energy relate?